Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Autosave and version history features in Wix and GoDaddy

 Both Wix and GoDaddy are two of the better site builders available when it comes to site backups.
-Many competing products — including, notably, Shopify and Squarespace — don’t provide a built-in way of backing up content at all.
+Many competing products — including key competitors Shopify and Squarespace — don’t provide a built-in way of backing up content at all.

 Both platforms give you autosave tools that work with any type of content, and both automatically back up your entire site too — making it easy to restore previous versions of it within a few clicks.

-All in all, it’s a thumbs up for Wix and GoDaddy when it comes to autosaving and version history.
+All in all, it’s a thumbs up to both Wix and GoDaddy when it comes to autosaving and version history.

 Creating test sites in Wix for split testing purposes